New York To Increase Police Presence After Anti-Semitic Attacks

 "These incidents of harassment and assault are terrifying for the Jewish community, especially in light of the recent horrific attack in Jersey City," ADL regional director Evan Bernstein said in a statement.
 "It is not enough to simply condemn these incidents; we must come together as a city to address the root causes of hatred and bigotry within our communities."

-Anti-Semitic hate crimes — especially against Orthodox Jews — have been up significantly compared to 2018.
+Anti-Semitic hate crimes — especially against Orthodox Jews — have been up significantly compared with in 2018.
 Anti-Semitic incidents make up more than half of the reported hate crimes in the city, according to NYPD crime statistics.